lowrycode/coin_tower_topple/training_the_ai.md

 ### How to Update Q-Values

-Initially, a default Q-value of zero is assigned to each of the possible state/action combinations.
+Initially, a default Q-value of zero is assigned to each of the possible state-action combinations.
 The Q-values are updated incrementally using an approach called **temporal difference learning**.
 This method, based on Bellman's equation, updates Q-values by calculating the *difference* between the *current estimated reward* and the *future estimated reward*.

 A simplistic way of representing this approach can be expressed using the following formula: